matthewmcnew/kpdemo/README.md

     pbdemo visualization
     ```

-    >  This should start up a local Build Service visualization web server that you access your in browser.
+    >  This should start up a local Build Service visualization web server that you access in the browser.

 1. Populate Build Service with sample image configurations.

-    The `pbdemo populate` command will relocate builder and run images to a configured registry to enable multiple build service demos.
+    The `pbdemo populate` command will relocate builder and run images to a configured registry to enable build service demos.
     In addition, the command will "seed" an specified number of sample build service image configurations.

     Running `pbdemo populate` will look something like this: